kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE358-Computer-Networks.md

 - **Extended service set** (ESS) is like eduroam at UW, a distribute system
 - **Point Coordination Function (PCF)** uses an access point which decides who transmits when
 - **Distributed Coordination Function (DCF)** is a mode of operation of MAC
+  - handshaking when frame length >= dotRTSThreshold, since we want to reduce the probability of collision
+  - without-handshake if frame length < dotRTSThreshold
+- one problem with WiFi is the Hidden Terminal Problem, resolved by CSMA/CA collision avoidance
+- second problem is **Exposed Terminal Problem**, where some node does not send in case it collides with a known transmission
+- **WLAN MAC** has `Request To Send` and `Clear To Send` frame types, as control frames for coordinating medium usage.
+- **Access point** converts WiFi frame to Ethernet frame and sends to router
+- Collisions avoided in CSMA/CA using:
+  - physical-level carrier sensing in receiver hardware
+  - virtual carrier sensing (MAC protocol level concept) using **Network Allocation Vector (NAV)** which is a counter used as a heuristic guide to when to transmit
+  - NAV is the max length of time from an RTS of any other node, and counts down by microseconds
+  - can transmit when carrier is absent (as per physical level sensing) and NAV = 0 (nobody nearby is transmitting)

 ### [Network Layer](https://learn.uwaterloo.ca/d2l/le/content/463410/viewContent/2572927/View)
 - transports segment from host to host, by encapsulating segments into datagrams and delivering segment to the receiving tranport layer